shruti2997/TuteDudeSubmissions/README.md

 # TuteDudeSubmissions
 Assignment files for submission.
-\n Download the file or copy paste the code in the PyCharm or  Python IDE.
+Download the file or copy paste the code in the PyCharm or  Python IDE.
-\n Run the file
+Run the file